Paul Goldschmidt: 2015–2018

 On June 10, 2015, Goldschmidt hit his 100th career home run against Brett Anderson of the Los Angeles Dodgers.
 At the time of his 100th home run, Goldschmidt was sixth on the Diamondbacks' all-time home run list.
-Later that year, Goldschmidt was again the starting first baseman for the National League in the All-Star Game.
+Later that year, Goldschmidt was again the starting first baseman for the NL in the All-Star Game.
 Goldschmidt attained a .321 batting average with 33 home runs and 110 RBIs, with a major-league-leading 29 intentional walks, in 2015.
 He also was 2nd in the league in power-speed number (25.7).
-He won his second Gold Glove Award and Silver Slugger Award.
-For the second time in three seasons, Goldschmidt was voted the runner-up for the National League Most Valuable Player Award, this time finishing behind Washington Nationals outfielder Bryce Harper.
+He won his second Gold Glove and Silver Slugger awards.
+For the second time in three seasons, Goldschmidt was voted the runner-up for the NL MVP Award, this time finishing behind Washington Nationals outfielder Bryce Harper.